johnyob/omniml/tex/response.md

 ## Gabriel

 We thank the reviewer for their time and careful consideration.
-We are almost done implementing our revision plan for the paper, and will submit it somewhere else.
+We are almost done implementing our revision plan for the paper.

 In particular we are grateful for the post-rebuttal comments in review
 B. We will improve our presentation to discuss this, but we thought that you may be interested in a direct reply as well (as you may be curious about this point).

-Why do we want suspended constraint rather than this trick of constraining qualified types with a global weak type variable?
+Why do we want suspended constraints instead of using this trick of constraining qualified types with a global weak type variable?

+1. Weak choice variables are a reasonable implementation device and they suffice for some language features (but not for others).
+In fact, they come up in our work as well, as we use weak shape variables as an implementation mechanism, in particular to enable backpropagation.

-1. Suspended constraints are strictly more expressive, because arbitrary constraint fragments can be delayed.
+2. Suspended constraints are strictly more expressive than qualified types with weak choice variables, because arbitrary constraint fragments can be delayed.
 In the proposed approach of "global qualified types", things work well for record fields because the typing rule for those record fields is fairly simple (it's basically one unification) and uniform (all record rules are handled the same).

    But in fact we want static overloading to resolve constructs where the typing rule may carry arbitrary constraints, and more